 Informatica is very cagey about their pricing with limited transparency.
 Their on-premises pricing is expensive.
 Running a minimal (only three connectors) Data Integration Essentials on the public cloud (AWS) or the Informatica Cloud costs $72,000 annually.
 But this leaves out many of the enterprise features we discussed earlier as either add-ons or separate products:

 Also, some capabilities such as Data Preparation are entirely separate products that offer no integration with Cloud Data Integration.

-Datameer Spectrum provides all these capabilities and more, integrated into a single platform with transparent, consumable cloud-based pricing.
+Datameer Spectrum provides all these capabilities and more, integrated into a single platform with transparent, per user pricing.